As the above sentence — in its entirety, so all that is italicized — must be true, it forms the proof of the existence of absolute truth.

 The sentence contains self-reference.
 It is a fallacy to think self-reference makes a proof invalid.

 The claim "Absolute truth does not exist" is shown to be not absolutely true, but that doesn't prevent it from being relatively true.
-This comment would be true if relative truth would exist.
-But it does not; things are true or not true, there is nothing in between.
-If there was, one could "prove" or "disprove" anything, and it would mean nothing.
+This comment would be true if relative truth existed.
+But it does not.
+If it did, one could "prove" or "disprove" anything, and it would mean nothing.
 To assume the existence of relative truth is a bit like saying, "Everyone can be a little bit right, in his own way".
+No arguments for the existence of relative truth have been brought forward.
 For words to be used for what is mistakenly called "relative truth", see the response to the comment "Truth is subjective, one person's truth is not the same as another person's truth".

 Truth is subjective, one person's truth is not the same as another person's truth.
 Words like "truth" and "true" are reserved for information that is independent of individual subjective perception, objective, factual, proven, absolute.
 For information that is dependent on individual perception, subjective, opinionative, suspected, relative — so, for information that differs between subjects — use words like "opinion", "view", or "perception".
 For instance, do not say "One person's truth is not the same as another person's truth", or "Whose truth do you mean?".
 Instead, say "One person's opinion is not the same as another person's opinion", or "Whose opinion do you mean?", because that is what you mean to say.